 Sample of the sub-subject Ports of Equatorial Guinea (Malabo, Bata, and Luba Freeport):

 Sub-Subject Description: Ports of Equatorial Guinea (Central Africa).

 - Luba Freeport is located on the Bioko Island (South West of Malabo)

-- Joint Venture between the Swiss company Lonrho (63%) and the Government of Equatorial Guinea (GEPetrol - National oil company of Equatorial Guinea)
+- Joint Venture between the Swiss company Lonrho (63%) and the Government of Equatorial Guinea (GEPetrol - National

-- Deepwater port: forty-five meters.
+- Deepwater port: forty-five metres.

 - Tax-free status (customs duties).

 - Companies operating on the Luba Freeport: Ophir, Tenaris, Exxon Mobil, Swaco, AMT, CNOOC

 Time from the Luba Freeport to:

 - Cameroon: Port of Douala (6 hours)